•

 History

 The International Journal of Transpersonal Studies (IJTS) was founded in 1981 by Don Diespecker, an Australian transpersonal psychologist and psychology professor.
 The journal first appeared as the Australian Journal of Transpersonal Psychology and retained this name through 1992.
-In 1993, the journal began publication under its current name, and was moved to the University of Hawaii, where it was housed until 1998 under the editorship of Philippe Gross and Sam Shapiro.
-IJTS was then acquired by Saybrook Graduate School (now Saybrook University), where it was published from 1998 until 2006 under the editorship of Harris Friedman and Doug MacDonald.
+In 1993, the journal began publication under its current name, and in 1998 was moved to the University of Hawaii, continuing under the editorship of Philippe Gross and Sam Shapiro until 2003.
+IJTS was acquired by Saybrook Graduate School (now Saybrook University), where it was published from 2003 until 2006 under the editorship of Harris Friedman and Doug MacDonald.

-By 2006, Saybrook University made the decision to close down the journal, which was at that point only mailed out in hard copy to fewer than 100 subscribers.
+By 2006, Saybrook University made the decision to close down the journal, which at that point was mailed out in hard copy to fewer than 100 subscribers.
 The journal was given reprieve from demise by Harris Friedman, who obtained ownership through Floraglades Foundation and assumed the role of Senior Editor in 2009.
-Glenn Hartelius assumed an editorial role with IJTS in 2007 and has taken primary responsibility for bringing the journal back from near zero to its current circulation numbers of about 100,000 downloads per year by over 50,000 total users in more than 210 nations, dependencies or terrritories.
-The journal is indexed in PsychINFO, Scopus, ATLA Religion Database, EBSCO databases, and the MLA International Bibliography.
+Glenn Hartelius assumed an editorial role with IJTS in 2007 and has taken primary responsibility for bringing the journal back from near zero to its current circulation numbers of about 200,000 downloads per year in more than 225 nations, dependencies or terrritories.

 In 2010 IJTS was selected as the official publication of the International Transpersonal Association (ITA).
 The journal was sponsored by the California Institute of Integral Studies (CIIS) from 2015 to 2021.
 In 2016 the journal moved to the current website on the Digital Commons institutional repository of CIIS, which permits enhanced capabilities.
-Marie Isabelle Thouin-Savard and Courtenay Richards Crouch joined as editors in 2018.
 The journal is currently published by Floraglades Foundation and sponsored in part by Attention Strategies Institute.

 Editors: Don Diespecker, 1981–1984 (New South Wales, Australia) Gerard Allen, 1985–1989 (Australia) Don Diespecker, 1990–1991 (New South Wales, Australia) Don Chipley & Erin Neill, 1992-1993 (Queensland, Australia) Erin Neill, 1994–1997 (Queensland, Australia) Philippe Gross & Sam Shapiro, 1998–2002 (Hawaii, USA) Harris Friedman & Douglas A. MacDonald, 2003–2006 (California, USA) Harris Friedman & Glenn Hartelius, 2007–2009 (Florida, USA) Glenn Hartelius, 2010–Current (California, USA) Marie Isabelle Thouin-Savard 2018–Current (California, USA) Courtenay Richards Crouch 2018–Current (California, USA)